maximilian-foerg/AM8-Switchwire-Mod/README.md

 * You get rid of the threaded spindles!
 This is great because:
   * They are usually crooked, which is why cheap China printers usually leave them free play at the top, where they can wiggle merrily.
 It should be clear that this does not contribute to precision.
   * The cheap spindles are not very precisely manufactured, have play and are susceptible to backlash.
   * Even anti-backlash nuts do not necessarily help against this, because the threaded spindles are often connected to the stepper motor via flexible couplings.
-These spring back during movements, which makes precise movements in the Z-axis impossible.
+These spring back during movements, which makes precise movements in the Z axis impossible.
   * You can now make movements in the Z direction just as fast as in the X and Y directions.
 * You need one less stepper motor.